 Rumours surface from time to time about a full-scale comeback, but realistically it's not going to happen.
 Even after Countryfile turned Matt Baker into a bona fide star, the dividend for One Man and His Dog was a live series over a weekend in September 2012 - the second episode had to be recorded for transmission a week later when the golf over-ran.

-We always wanted to sheep to win, actually.
+We always wanted the sheep to win, actually.

 In 1996, special programmes featuring younger contestants were shown.
 The name?
 Young Man and His Dog.
 Awww...

 Obscure horse and country TV channel Horse & Country TV launched their own version in 2007 called Come-Bye!, again hosted by Robin Page, but instead of holding their own contests they just went along and filmed the regular national dog trial competitions.
+As far as we can tell, it only ran for one series.
 They actually wanted to use the One Man and His Dog name, but the BBC wouldn't let them, on the not-unreasonable grounds that they were still using it themselves.